5 Ways Onboarding Can Improve Company Culture

 New employees will typically decide whether or not they want to stay at a new company for the long haul within the first six months of starting a new position.

 Retaining productive employees for the long term is one of the primary goals for many companies.
 It helps promote a positive company culture as well as attract higher qualified candidates in the future.
+An effective onboarding process for new employees is crucial in achieving these goals.

 The Right and Wrong Ways to Onboard